How does AppDynamics licensing consumption work in general?

 Check if a license has expired

 If an agent is up and connected to the Controller, it will try to consume a license.
 Agents will consume licenses on a first come, first served basis.
 For example, you may have five total Java Agent licenses available and all five are already being consumed, but you have two more agents trying to acquire the licenses.
 If one of the reporting agents stops reporting, a license will free up after five minutes and you will have one spot available.
 However, we cannot predict which of the two pending agents will consume that free license.
+To view your recent and historical license consumption, follow the instructions outlined here.

 To read the complete details about the license management process, see the two resources linked below: